Proposed Diablo Canyon Closure Community Impact Mitigation Program

 This agreement addresses the County’s concerns about how to cushion the impact of the plant’s closure on local public health, safety and economic stability.
 The settlement will provide $122.5 million to $147.5 million to address impacts to essential public services, the local economy, and offsite emergency planning efforts until the plant is fully decommissioned.

-In June 2016, PG&E revealed its plans to close Diablo Canyon by 2025 in a joint proposal with seven labor and environmental organizations.
+In June 2016, PG&E revealed its plans to close Diablo Canyon by 2025 in a joint proposal with seven labor and environmental groups.
 Soon after, the County intervened in the relevant rate hearing cases before the CPUC, which has the authority to approve or deny the joint proposal.
 As an intervener, the County identified several points that served as the framework for the community’s successful negotiations with PG&E. The County worked closely with PG&E, the SLCUSD and the Coalition of Cities during the negotiation process, and consulted with the State Board of Equalization and industry experts.